 - Consulting costs.
 Many nonprofits rely on consulting services for successful capital campaigns.
 Though consulting services are a wise investment, they will come at a cost, so be prepared to account for the cost of the services in your goal.

 - Attrition costs.
 Many capital campaigns rely on pledges that are dispersed over the course of a number of years.
 Some of the value of these pledges will be reduced, often through nonpayment.
 Keep these attrition costs in mind when you start planning your financial goal and remember that attrition costs should not exceed 10% of your final goal.

 - Inflation.
 This hidden cost may be more difficult to calculate than others, but you can still try to prepare for the costs associated with inflation over the course of your capital campaign.

-Make sure that you accurately calculate all costs associated with your capital campaign.
-The financial goal will be integral when making your donation appeal to major gift donors, corporations, and other individual supporters.
+Make sure that you take a holistic view of your campaign when finalizing your financial goal.
+The goal will be integral when making your donation appeal to major donors, corporations, and other individual supporters.

 As mentioned earlier, capital campaigns are designed to raise money for a particular venture, but they also require the spending of funds.
-Before you launch your campaign, make sure that you have a designated budget set aside for fundraising costs and other expenses.
+Before you launch your campaign, create a designated budget for fundraising costs and other expenses.

 Potential costs could include: